Windows 11 File Backup User Case

-From this case, it is easy to see the user wants to find a software to backup files to external hard drive in Windows 11.
+From this case, it is easy to see the user wants to find a piece of software to run Windows 11 backup to external drive.
 For this reason, this article will provide three solutions.
 Users can use the file backup function of the built-in software or the third-party software to solve this problem.

-Reasons for Backing Up Files to External Hard Drive in Windows 11
+Why Backup Files to External Hard Drive in Windows 11?

 Nowadays, more and more people need to store all kinds of files and data.
 However, as we all know, the more data there is, the greater the security risk of data loss.
 Therefore, it is very important to backup data in advance to avoid data loss.
 Well, why should you backup your files to an external hard drive?
 This article summarizes the following common reasons: